chrishendra93/taxi_analysis/README.md

 # taxi_analysis

-taxi_analysis is a collection of notebooks and scripts to run analysis on the Chicago taxi dataset
+taxi_analysis is a collection of notebooks and scripts to run analysis on the Chicago taxi dataset.
+A presentation slides and long form report are available inside the report folder.

 ### Installation